flyway/flywaydb.org/documentation/concepts/check.md

 Flyway makes use of any configured `locations` to determine what migrations to analyse.
 If you have a `URL` configured, Flyway will only run analysis on pending migrations.
 If no `URL` is configured, then _all_ migrations (pending and applied) will be analysed.

+### Configuring SQLFluff

+#### Dialects

+If you provide a URL to `check -code` Flyway will use it to automatically determine which SQL dialect to use when analysing your SQL.

+If no URL is provided, then you need to configure the dialect in a `.sqlfluff` configuration file.
+This file needs to be located in the same location as the migration(s) being analysed.
+You can find more information on SQLFluff configuration [here](https://docs.sqlfluff.com/en/stable/configuration.html).

+You can also use this to configure more than just the dialect, such as which rules should be enabled or disabled.